AequilibraE/aequilibrae/docs/source/gettingstarted.rst

   pip install aequilibrae

+.. _dependencies:

 Dependencies
 ~~~~~~~~~~~~

 Aequilibrae relies on a series of compiled libraries, such as NumPy and Scipy.
 If you are working on Windows and have
-trouble installing any of the requirements, you can look at `Christoph Gohlke's wonderful repository <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ of compiled Python packages for windows.
+trouble installing any of the requirements, you can look at
+`Christoph Gohlke's wonderful repository <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_
+of compiled Python packages for windows.

 OMX support
 +++++++++++